-SoCalGas maintains a public awareness program to inform and educate customers, affected public, pertinent public officials, and persons engaged in excavation-related activities about the prevention and recognition of gas pipeline emergencies.
+SoCalGas maintains a public awareness program to inform and educate customers, affected public, pertinent public officials and municipal staff, and persons engaged in excavation-related activities about the prevention and recognition of gas pipeline emergencies.
 This program also includes the process for reporting an incident to SoCalGas and the appropriate public officials including first responders.